outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - never having encountered the 'experience' of negative feedback for errors in its error-correction method
             - given these priorities, examples, experiences, concepts & other components, this neural network can produce errors when applied to language data that is highly structured for a particular purpose, simply applying any equalizing method it can, without evaluating whether all variables of the problem/solution should be equalized to connect the problem/solution state or if a subset of variables are useful for doing so

+  - add to solution filters
+    - is it a 'possible' structure:
+      - are its inputs possible
+      - is a system that could sustain it possible

   - add to solution automation workflows

+    - apply the solution format as a starting point for the 'problem/solution-connection' problem-solving intent bc its more limited (in that it has more requirements than the inputs ,which is why solutions are a subset of possible states)
+      - example: when building a chatbot, there are a few valid solution outputs (different extensions) of the chat session, so those should be used as the starting point of the problem/solution-connecting method, which can include 'regex for the keywords of a particular solution' (such as how the 'speaking to a team member' extension is selected if no other 'extension-matching patterns' are found, like selecting the 'appointment scheduling' extension when 'appointment' is mentioned)
+        - starting from the outputs (the 'set of valid optimal solution outputs', such as the supported extensions) reduces the level of detail/complexity required, so the problem isnt to 'handle all possible inputs' but to 'filter inputs into valid solution outputs where possible'
+      - generalization: this workflow can be generalized to 'find an optimal problem/solution variable change to fulfill a problem-solving intent more optimally, such as how changing the starting point can fulfill the 'problem/solution-connection intent' or the 'filter solution space' intent more optimally bc valid optimal solutions are more limited so there are fewer options to search'

     - identify changes that would break a solution (such as by 'changing the solution format', which are 'inputs to errors'), and changes that would not break a solution (which are 'possible variables' of the solution) and differences between them to identify directions to apply changes in
         - example: some changes applied to nn inputs would invalidate a solution format of 'prediction function coefficient vector values' (like a 'matrix multiplication operation' that creates multiple coefficient output vectors or a matrix of dimension higher than one) and other changes (like 'sums of weighted inputs') would not invalidate the solution format